 The Robert A. Catlin/David W. Long

-Deadline: January 16, 2014, 5:00 p.m.
+Deadline: March 6, 2015, 5:00 p.m.
 EST

 |Mission Statement of the Planning and the Black Community Division (PBCD)|

-To provide a forum for planners, administrators, public officials, students, and other APA members to address issues of significance to the Black community; and promote knowledge exchange between members and other organizations, encourage and support professional development among Black planners, and provide career information
+To provide a forum for planners, administrators, public officials, students, and other APA members to address issues of significance to the Black community; and promote knowledge exchange between members and other organizations, encourage and support professional development among Black planners, and provide career information.

-Named after committed planners and long-standing PBCD members, The Robert A. Catlin/David W. Long Memorial Scholarship is designed to foster an increased interest in the profession of urban planning among Black students.
-The goal of the scholarship is to encourage the pursuit and achievement of the growing number of Black graduate students entering the urban planning profession.
+Named after committed planners and long-standing PBCD members, The Robert A. Catlin/David W. Long Memorial Fellowship is designed to foster an increased interest in the profession of urban planning among Black students.
+The goal of the fellowship is to encourage the pursuit and achievement of the growing number of Black graduate students entering the urban planning profession.
 The goal is to create a critical mass of Black planning professionals who support one another, and provide new perspectives on issues facing the communities that they serve.

-- Scholarship Application
+- Application Requirements

 - Personal Statement